 So how did I get past this point in my life?
 Well, it wasn’t anything that I did.
-It was the Lord’s incredible love that revealed an already accomplished deliverance to me.
-It boiled down to me that God loves me no matter what is happening in my life, whether I was doing things I considered wrong or something I thought was right.
+The Lord’s incredible love revealed an already accomplished deliverance to me.
+It boiled down to the fact that God loves me no matter what happens in my life, whether I was doing things I considered wrong or something I thought was right.
 He loves me just the same.

-Love Wins asks some questions that we believe as Christians we aren’t supposed to ask because they are somehow an admission of a lack of faith or an indication of heresy or whatever is worse than that.
-But they were questions I’d had myself.
-They were questions I would like to have had answered.
+Love Wins asks some questions that we believe we aren’t supposed to ask as Christians because they are somehow an admission of a lack of faith or an indication of heresy or whatever is worse than that.
+But they were questions I’d had myself, and they were questions I would like to have answered.
 The book did not answer many of these questions, but just hearing them asked was enough to get my attention off of me.

 If God is Love, then is this not God being described by Paul in his letter to the Corinthians?
-I had not (I don’t think) ever saw God in this light.
-He was just this all-seeing, all-powerful, being that I believed was God and who expected perfection from me that I could not deliver.
+I had not (I don’t think) ever seen God in this light.
+He was just this all-seeing, all-powerful being that I believed was God and who expected perfection that I could not deliver.
 I was doomed.
 And I knew it.

-But this awakening of who God is, in light of what love is, and the fact that what Paul, John, David, and many others describe God as love at some point, began to change my thought process.
+But this awakening of who God is, in light of what love is and what Paul, John, David, and many others describe God as love at some point, began to change my thought process.
 More questions began to arise in me.
-Does God ask us to do things that He is not capable of doing or unwilling to do?
+Does God ask us to do things He is not capable of doing or unwilling to do?
 Like, love your neighbor as you love yourself?
 Or, forgive seventy times seven?
 Pray for your enemies?
 Love or pray for those who despitefully use and abuse you?

 I don’t think He does.
 What did that mean for me and my situation?
-It told me that the things I believed that God was asking of me, he was more than capable of doing, especially love.
-It made me realize that God was not holding my sins against me.
-He was not keeping a record of my failures, so why was I?
+It told me that the things I believed God was asking of me, he was more than capable of doing, especially love.
+It made me realize that God was not holding my sins against me, and He was not keeping a record of my failures, so why was I?

 Despite the many places in scripture declaring me whole in Christ, I failed to believe it.
 Instead, I focused on the sin and tried to control something that was not there, causing me to give life to a dead man, my old self.

 I had failed to believe THAT I WAS DEAD.
 I have been crucified with Christ and RAISED TO NEW LIFE with him.
 More importantly, I had been unable to understand that this is how God sees me.
 And not because he chooses to see me as dead and raised anew, but because it is, in fact, THE TRUTH about WHO I AM IN CHRIST.
-This knowledge is so crucial that if we don’t have it, missing it can potentially destroy us.
+This knowledge is so crucial that it can potentially destroy us if we don’t have it.

 God is not pursuing me with ill intent.
 The truth is he is my Father, a loving Father.
 The Lord does not hate me because of my mistakes.
 He won’t run out of patients.
-He accepts me right now for who I am because he KNOWS who I am.
-My problem was that I didn’t know WHO I AM.
-I didn’t realize that He wholly forgave me, completely loved me, made me holy.
+He accepts me for who I am because he KNOWS who I am.
+My problem was that I didn’t know WHO I was.
+I didn’t realize that He forgave me, loved me, and made me holy.
 But I finally took hold of grace and embraced my righteousness in Christ.

 My focus shifted from my sin to who I am in Christ.
 Did I still sin?
 Absolutely!
 But I no longer was focused on it.
-Eventually, my sinful desires just fell away.
-There are not many temptations left for the things I mentioned at the beginning of this post that had so wholly entangled me.
+Eventually, most of my sinful desires just fell away.
+There are not many temptations left for what I mentioned at the beginning of this post that had so wholly entangled me.
 Sometimes they still rear their ugly heads, but they don’t have the same power or effect on me they once did.
-I guess as long as we live here in the flesh, those things will always be with us.
+As long as we live here in the flesh, those things will always be with us.
 But we don’t have to be slaves to them.

 That’s how my life finally began to change.
-I still have bouts with depression but not to the point where I’m thinking about suicide all the time.
+I still have bouts of depression, but not to the point where I’m thinking about suicide all the time.
 My heart is lighter.
-I’m no longer afraid of God.
-I see him (them) as my Father, Mother, Brother, strength, comforter, and reliable counsel.
+I’m no longer afraid of God, and I see him (them) as my Father, Mother, Brother, strength, comforter, and reliable counsel.